Hermione Baddeley: Early life

 Baddeley was born in Broseley, Shropshire, to the composer William Herman Clinton-Baddeley (1867-1929) and Louise Bourdin, who was French.
-Baddeley was a descendant of British American War of Independence General Sir Henry Clinton.
+Baddeley was a descendant of British General Sir Henry Clinton, who served in the American War of Independence.
 Her elder sister, Angela Baddeley, was also an actress.
 Her half-brother, William Baddeley, was a Church of England clergyman who became Dean of Brisbane and Rural Dean of Westminster.
 Her cousin was the playwright V.C.
 Clinton-Baddeley.

 An early stage appearance came in 1923 when she appeared in Charles McEvoy's play The Likes of Her in London's West End.